bullet-train-co/showcase/README.md

 ### Loading your own assets

-Showcase bundles its own `showcase.js` and `showcase.css` asset files through Action View's [javascript_include_tag][] and [stylesheet_link_tag][].
+Showcase bundles its own `showcase.js`, `showcase.css` and `showcase.highlights.css` asset files through Action View's [javascript_include_tag][] and [stylesheet_link_tag][].

 If your assets require more sophisticated loading techniques, declare your own